amleshkashyap/someGoApp/README.md

 ### Description and Stuff
-  * This app, for now, simply exposes 3 endpoints, 1 for HTTP and 2 for publishing to pubnub.
   * Basic web app in Golang which connects to pubnub.
     - it's recommended to use less files, and if files are using from other files, create project in GOROOT for easy import via package name.
     - SDK for pubnub/go is [here](https://github.com/pubnub/go)
+  * This app, for now, simply exposes 5 endpoints, 1 for HTTP, 2 for publishing to pubnub and 2 for dialing to gRPC.
   * Create an account on pubnub and get the free API keys.
     - store them in a .env file, use the godotenv package (node's dotenv) to load the keys in "os"
+  * Adding multiple communication channels to this application
+    - Pubnub - it might be using any protocol internally, ranging from websockets, MQTT, etc - depending on the product
+    - Websocket - yet to add, from [here](https://github.com/gorilla/websocket/tree/master/examples/autobahn)
+    - gRPC - basic client message sending - can be easily extended to send custom messages to the server
+    - HTTP - this is basically working as a client now - gRPC/pubnub clients are created for sending messages in HTTP endpoints
+    - HTTP/2 - yet to add
-  * Adding multiple communication channels to this application - HTTP, gRPC, Pubnub (whatever it uses internally), Web Socket, HTTP/2
+  *  More notes on protocols - HTTP, gRPC, Pubnub (whatever it uses internally), Web Socket, HTTP/2
     - Typically, the websocket is used for pushing from server to client - from client to server, we've HTTP - but can use the same channel
     - HTTP/2 and gRPC are also dual channel so can be used just like websockets. gRPC isn't implemented by any browsers though so only option is cmd clients.
     - Try to benchmark performances of various protocols?